 I know it’s subtle but I’m rather pleased with this little detail on the base.
 Take that Blood Angels – you think your Dreadnaughts are angry?!

-By the way, for those who’ve not read the Khorne Daemonkin book, the Ironghast Foundry is official cannon, a whole planet given over to producing weapons for Khorne’s armies (put that in your pipe and smoke it Skullgrinder!)
+By the way, for those who’ve not read the Khorne Daemonkin book quite as nerdishly as I have, the Ironghast Foundry is official cannon, a whole planet given over to producing weapons for Khorne’s armies (put that in your pipe and smoke it Skullgrinder!)
 Sadly the description becomes rather melodramatic even by GW’s standards (boiling blood and murderous skull covered machinery everywhere), and their imaginations ran out entirely when it came to the man in charge – a ‘cruel and violent’ character (no-one expected him to be easy-going and jolly) known only as ‘The Overseer’.
 Leaving that aside however I rather like the idea of a massive Khornate forge (the name Ironghast just sounds mean doesn’t it?) and wanted to sneak a reference in to my own collection somewhere.
 Now hopefully by the time they get round to making another edition of Khorne Daemonkin the Overseer will have fallen beneath the bone pistons of his own horrific engines and been replaced by someone a little more nuanced.